 What is the best recruiting software for small businesses in 2026?

 For small businesses hiring fewer than 20 roles per year, Pin and Manatal are the most accessible options.
-Pin starts with a free tier (no credit card required) and moves to $100/mo, offering AI sourcing across 850M+ profiles and automated multi-channel outreach with a 48% response rate.
+Pin starts with a free tier (no credit card required) and moves to $100/mo, offering AI sourcing across 850M+ profiles and automated multi-channel outreach with 5x better response rates than industry averages.
 Manatal starts at $15/user/mo with basic AI candidate scoring and a built-in CRM.
 The right choice depends on whether your bottleneck is finding candidates (Pin) or tracking applicants you already have (Manatal).

 How much does recruiting software cost per year?